 If the set of output decisions is smaller than the set of encapsulated decisions, the Decision Service SHALL be divided into two parts with a straight solid line.
 One part SHALL enclose only the output decisions and the label; the other part SHALL enclose all the encapsulated decisions which are not in the set of output decisions.
 Either part MAY enclose other DRG elements but these will not form part of the definition of the Decision Service.

-For clarity, the rectangle or its parts MAY be shaded, and all the elements comprising its interface (the output decisions, input decisions and input data) MAY be drawn with a line that matches the weight and colour of the border.
 Figure 6.6 shows a Decision Service with two output decisions; other examples (with a single output decision) are shown in Figure 5.10 and Figure 5.11.

 Figure 6.6: Decision Service notation